 The Eye In The Sky.
 A stellar cosmic artwork

-The cosmic art work – the eye in the sky formed as the dying stars outer layers are unravel.
+The cosmic artwork – the eye in the sky formed as the dying stars outer layers unravelled.

 The so called eye in the sky is one of the closest to earth

-The Helix nebula – constellation of Aquarius discovered by Karl Ludwig Harding, is one of the closest to the Earth of all the bright planetary nebulae.
+The Helix nebula – the constellation of Aquarius discovered by Karl Ludwig Harding-is closest to the Earth of all the bright planetary nebulae.